What Is Franchising?

 One of the most significant advantages of franchising is not having to create and launch mass advertising campaigns.
 The franchisor takes care of that.
 And based on the franchise’s popularity, it’s safe to say they know what they’re doing.

 How do franchises afford to market themselves so aggressively?
-Well, a nice chunk of these costs come from advertising fees.
-This is another percentage deducted from monthly revenue, though it’s considerably smaller than royalty fees.
+A large chunk of these costs comes from advertising fees.
+This percentage is deducted from monthly revenue, though it’s considerably smaller than royalty fees.

 How To Choose a Franchisor

-Choosing the right franchise is very different from figuring out what kind of business to start.
-One significant similarity, however, is that they both involve a great deal of research.
-And yes, money is a significant factor.
-This decision is a lot like spotting a wise investment.
+Choosing the right franchise is very different from figuring out what business to start.
+One significant similarity, however, is that they both involve much research.
+And yes, money is an essential factor.
+Deciding on a particular franchise is similar to spotting a wise investment.
 The franchise you choose will be on track for massive success in the coming years and will appropriately reward its franchisees for the sacrifices they make.

 Here are the main factors to consider when choosing which franchise to purchase: